ton-org/sandbox/README.md

 expect(res).toHaveTransaction(...) // test case
 ```

-For instance, with [Modern Jetton](https://github.com/EmelyanenkoK/modern_jetton) it's possible to test whether a Mint message results in minting to a new Jetton wallet Contract and returns the excess to the Minter Contract.
+For instance, with [Modern Jetton](https://github.com/EmelyanenkoK/modern_jetton) it's possible to test whether a `mint` message results in minting to a new jetton wallet contract and returns the excess to the minter contract.
 ```typescript
 it('minter admin should be able to mint jettons', async () => {
     // can mint from deployer